 You don’t want to make excuses for Dawson, but it was hard looking at how poorly he fought and how weak he looked throughout the fight and not feel that he was perhaps weight drained from making the foolish mistake of agreeing to drain down to 168 lbs to take the weight.
 I’m betting that Dawson wishing he hadn’t done that right now because he really got a humiliating beating by Ward.
 This wasn’t even close after the 2nd.

 Ward was just battering Dawson with left hooks, right hands and hard body shots and Dawson just looked like he was trying to survive.
 He was getting badly punished in this fight and it’s too bad his trainer John Sculley didn’t step and stop the massacre by the midpoint of the fight because there was no reason to let the fight continue after the 6th round.
+Dawson had no chance other than perhaps landing a lucky punch to score a knockout.
+But with Dawson’s power completely gone from losing weight, he didn’t even had that chance.
+All he was really doing was just trying to survive and not hit so often.

 Ward knocked Dawson down in the 3rd, 4th and 10th rounds.